 Notes: Mexico is a popular destination with limited liveaboard spaces.
 We recommend you book well in advance to avoid disappointment.

-Dive experience: Socorro: Open Water and minimum 50 logged dives.
-This is 'strongly recommended'.
+Dive experience: Socorro: Divers must be Advanced Open Water certified (or equivalent) and have minimum 50 logged dives.
 Guadalupe: For surface cages: no certification required.
 For submerged cages: Open Water and minimum 10 logged dives required.
 This is 'a requirement'.

-Cruise price per person excludes (mandatory, unless customer provides own): 16% Mexican tax on cruise (to be paid in advance), park fees (Socorro and Guadalupe) US$ 74 per diving day, scuba equipment (US$ 340 per 8N Socorro trip), diving computer (US$ 145 per 8N Socorro trip), dive insurance, re-compression chamber fee (US$ 15) .
+Cruise price per person excludes (mandatory, unless customer provides own): 16% Mexican tax on cruise (to be paid in advance), park fees (Socorro and Guadalupe) US$ 81 per diving day (to be paid in advance), scuba equipment (US$ 340 per 8N Socorro trip), diving computer (US$ 150 per 8N Socorro trip), dive insurance, re-compression chamber fee (US$ 15) .
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Transfers (for Socorro cruises) to the boat from the airport/hotel (approx. US$ 35 per person per way) to be paid in advance, alcoholic drinks (spirits), nitrox fill for enriched air divers (US$ 150 per 8N Socorro trip, torches.
 Unless otherwise stated, all the listed items need to be paid on arrival.